-The first thing you do is to resort to the things that you yourself have sovereignty over.
-In professional circles this is called Owned Media.
-For example, you make sure that your content is promoted prominently on your own website and can be found.
-And you may have followed the advice of many experts and created a newsletter distribution list.
+Start with the things you yourself have sovereignty over.
+In professional circles, this is called owned media.
+Make sure, for example, that your content is placed prominently on your own website and can be found easily.
+You may have followed the advice of many experts and created a newsletter distribution list.
 This is, of course, also something you can use to distribute your content.

-If you notice now that you have little or no such platforms and channels of your own, it is never too late to build them.
-However, make sure that you and your team have the necessary resources to do so.
+If you're realizing now that you have few or no channels and platforms of your own, remember it's never too late to start building them.
+Do make sure first, however, that you and your team have the necessary resources available.
 You can find tips on working with specific platforms in our section on Online Marketing.

 Content distribution via social media

-Your social media channels will be another important tool in many cases.
-Here you should make your content known and spread - and not just once.
-Remember: On platforms like Facebook, LinkedIn, Twitter and others, the algorithm is always between you and your audience.
-That's why it's so important to point out your content multiple times.
+For many companies, social media channels will be another important tool.
+Here you should make sure your content is known and shared - and not just once.
+Don't forget that on platforms like Facebook, LinkedIn, and Twitter, algorithms always stand between you and your audience.
+That's why it's important to make people aware of your content multiple times.

-Do not post the same thing over and over again like an automat.
-Ideally, you should have a new perspective, a new piece of information, a new approach.
-So experiment with the content of the postings, but also with the times and days of the week.
-But don't overdo it.
-So don't post about your content more than once on the same day.
-Some platforms like Facebook don't like it if you try to push the same link over and over again.
-So you'll need both patience and creativity.
+This doesn't mean you should post the same thing over and over again like a robot.
+Ideally, each reposting should have a new perspective, a new piece of information, or a new approach.
+Experiment with the content of the posts and also with the times and days of the week you publish them.
+But don't overdo it, for example, and post your content more than once on the same day.
+Some platforms like Facebook will penalize you if you try to push the same link over and over again.
+Both patience and creativity are called for here.

 In general, content distribution is a long-term activity.
-Assume that you will promote your content for weeks and months.
-If your topic is not current for that long, then you must either update your content over time and then re-promote it or make sure it gets the full attention on the very first day.
+Assume that you'll be promoting your content for weeks and months on end.
+If your topic isn't current for very long, you must either update your content regularly and then re-promote it or make sure it gets the full attention on the very first day.